erperejildo/myPayslips/README.md

 ## Info

+You can test it locally with last command but also [installing the apk](https://github.com/erperejildo/myPayslips/blob/main/app-debug.apk) (download not working on debug apk) tand [ONLINE](https://main--mypayslips.netlify.app/payslips/9)

+## Info

 The app is working on native devices and web.
 NOTE: Despide I added all the permissions necessary for iOS, I'm using a Windows, so I couldn't properly test it.